Program Overview

 High School (Grades 9-12)

-Advanced Soil Study Students perform a hands-on investigation of soil in multiple locations on the Cary property.
-Possible topics and connections can include nutrient cycling, chemical and physical properties, gas exchange, and the role of soil in the face of a changing climate and real-world environmental issues.
+Soil Field Study Students perform a hands-on investigation of soil on the Cary property.
+Possible topics and connections include chemical and physical properties, soil formation, nutrient cycling, gas exchange, and the role of soil in the face of a changing climate and real-world environmental issues.

 Program Fees